-No, the critical path had identified the resources for your activities.
+No, the critical path identified the resources for your activities.

-The problem was with the resource allocation.
-Although the critical path had identified the resources, it did not account for the limited availability of resources into the schedule.
-The project schedule was developed optimistically, assuming that all resources would be available whenever they were needed.
-Unfortunately this could not happen in this case, putting the project in trouble.
+The problem was with resource allocation.
+Although the critical path identified the resources, it did not account for the limited availability of resources.
+The project schedule was developed with the assumption that all resources would be available whenever they were needed.
+Unfortunately, this could not happen, and the schedule was delayed.

-- The project based on the critical chain method completes 10% to 30% faster than that based on the critical path method
+- Projects based on the critical chain method are completed 10% to 30% faster than those based on the critical path method.

 - It improves productivity.